go-seidon/.github/profile/README.md

 ![go-Seidon logo][goseidon-logo]

-With help of the other `kings` around the `ocean`, He is considered as one of the king of storage managers.
+With help of the other `kings` around the `ocean`, he is considered as one of the greatest storage managers.
 He can manage your application files which spread over the internet.

 ## 🚀 Motivations